Carglglz/upydev/DOCS/SSLWebREPL_docs.md

 - exit   : to exit SSLWebREPL Terminal (in encrypted mode soft-reset by default) to exit without reset do 'exit -nr' to exit and do hard reset 'exit -hr'

 * Local shell commands:
     - pwdl   : to see local path
     - cdl    : to change local directory
     - lsl    : to list local directory
     - catl   : to print the contents of a local file
+    - batl   : prints the content of a local '.py' file with Python syntax hightlighting
     - l_micropython: if "micropython" local machine version available in $PATH, runs it.
     - python : switch to local python3 repl
     - vim    : to edit a local file with vim  (e.g. vim script.py)